autopi-io/documentation/docs/hardware/generation-2/setup_your_gen_2_diy_edition.md

 :::

 ## Discussion
-If you'd like to discuss this topic with us or other fellow community memebers, you can do so on our community page dedicated for this guide: [Getting started with your DiY Edition](https://community.autopi.io/t/getting-started-with-your-diy-edition/428).
+If you'd like to discuss this topic with us or other fellow community members, you can do so on our community page dedicated for this guide: [Getting started with your DiY Edition](https://community.autopi.io/t/getting-started-with-your-diy-edition/428).